Answered by Claude Code, directly from the codebase.

 Great for building your first version.
 When the codebase starts fighting you (bugs multiply, context fragments, auth breaks in edge cases), Sinter is the foundation you build on next.
 Think of it as a graduation path, not a replacement.

-A free starter gets you routing and maybe basic auth.
-You’ll spend weeks adding payment webhooks, writing CI pipelines, configuring security headers, setting up testing, and building a design system.
-Then you need to document it all so your AI tools understand it.
-Sinter has 521 documentation files, 375+ micro-lessons, and 30 CI workflows already working together.
+A free starter gets you routing, and some include basic auth and even Stripe.
+But you’re still building payment webhook handling, CI pipelines, security headers, testing infrastructure, and documentation for your AI tools.
+Sinter has 535+ documentation files, 390+ micro-lessons, and 30 CI workflows already working together.
 The documentation alone would take months to write.

 Sinter is designed as a starting point, not a migration target.
 If you have an existing Next.js app, you could adopt specific pieces (the Claude Code skills, the CI workflows, the design tokens) by copying them into your project.
 But migrating a full app onto Sinter’s architecture would be closer to a rewrite.